small-coding-dojo/smcd-csharp-mars-rover/README.md

 This is the starting point for the Mars Rover Kata in dotnet 10

+Prerequisites: Installed Plugin "Devcontainers" from Marketplace in Visual Studio Code

 We are using devcontainers.
 Devcontainer configuration is checked into source control.
 Command in VS Code to connect to Dev Container: